kosharun/kosharun/README.md

 - 🌱 I’m currently learning **PHP**

-- 👨‍💻 All of my projects are available at [https://kosharun.pythonanywhere.com/](https://kosharun.pythonanywhere.com/)
+- 👨‍💻 All of my info is available at [https://kosharun.github. io/Portfolio/](kosharun.github. io/Portfolio/](

 - 💬 Ask me about **ReactJS, Django, PHP or Programming**